April 19, 2021

 In an era of single-use plastics and cheaply made furniture, there’s a rising tide of companies, designers, builders and homeowners who are pushing for environmental change.
 Everything, and we mean everything, in your home has an eco-friendly version!
 It’s up to you to find it and choose it.

-That’s no small feat, so we’ve developed a list of some of our favorite eco-friendly home design swaps.
+That’s no small feat, so we’ve developed a list of some of our favorite eco-friendly interior design swaps.
 From paint to rugs and everything in between.
 If you’re looking to update your interior design and include more sustainable options, this list is for you.

 Sustainable Home Flooring: Bamboo, Cork, Reclaimed Wood & More